VeJoTo/eksamen-modul1/README.md

-# Eksamen - modul 1
+# Exam - module 1

 ## Tools and libraries used